axeldinh/axeldinh.github.io/_posts/2022-11-28-rl_learning.markdown

 <a name="evolution-strategy"></a>

 Evolution Strategy is the simplest algorithm out of the ones implemented in the library.
-Indeed, the parameters do not need any backpropagation, and a simple estimation of the gradient is made to apply using perturbations of the parameters.
+Indeed, the parameters do not need any backpropagation, and a simple estimate of the gradient is computed using perturbations of the parameters.
 Hence, it does not need any neural network and can be used on any environment, even those with a continuous action space.

 To show the results of this technique, I implemented my version of the Flappy Bird game, which can be found in the [library](https://github.com/axeldinh/rlib.git).